+'''

+Help on function epchain in module daxa.process.xmm.assemble:

+'''

-''' Help on function epchain in module daxa.process.xmm.assemble: epchain(obs_archive: daxa.archive.base.Archive, process_unscheduled: bool = True, num →cores: int = 9, disable_progress: bool = False, timeout: astropy.units.quantity. \rightarrowQuantity = None) This function runs the epchain SAS process on XMM missions in the passed archive, \rightarrowwhich assembles the PN-specific ODFs into combined photon event lists - rather than the per CCD files \hookrightarrow that existed before.
-A run of epchain for out of time (OOT) events is also performed as part of this function call. \rightarrow The epchain manual can be found here (https://xmm-tools.cosmos.esa.int/external/sas/current/doc/epchain.pdf) \rightarrow and gives detailed explanations of the process.
-Per the advice of the SAS epchain manual, the OOT event list epchain call is \rightarrow performed first, and its intermediate files are saved and then used for the normal call to epchain. :param Archive obs_archive: An Archive instance containing XMM mission instances →with PN observations for (continues on next page) '''
+This function runs the epchain SAS process on XMM missions in the passed archive, \Box which assembles the epchain for out of time (00T) events is also performed as part of this function call. \rightarrow The epchain manual can be found here (https://xmm-tools.cosmos.esa.int/external/sas/current/doc/epchain.pdf) \Box and gives detailed explanations of the process.

+PN-specific ODFs into combined photon event lists - rather than the per CCD files. \rightarrow that existed before.
+A run of files are saved and then used for the normal call to epchain.